akononovicius/physRisk-content-repository/articles/2018/price-formation-concluding-remarks.md

 Title: Concluding remarks on price formation
 Date: 2018-03-13 08:00
 Author: Aleksejus Kononovicius
-Tags: Economics, market price, free market, competition, price formation series, economic nationalism, protectionism, mercantilism
+Tags: Economics, market price, free market, competition, price formation series, economic nationalism
 Slug: price-formation-concluding-remarks
-Status: draft
+Status: published

 Couple of months ago I have started a [series of posts](/tag/price-formation-series/) on price formation in the free market or how and why the free market does (not) work.